amgad96/Full_React_App/Readme.txt

 This project consists of a Node.js backend, a React frontend, and MongoDB.

-Project Setup Instructions
+Description: This project involves manually setting up a Kubernetes cluster by configuring master and worker nodes using kubeadm.

 Follow these steps to set up the environment for this project.
 On the main server:
 Step 1: Run Installation Scripts On the main server.
   Run the following scripts on your main server to install necessary tools:
-    jenkins_installation.sh: Sets up the server as a Jenkins server. terraform_installation.sh: Prepares the environment to create the cluster nodes (master node and worker nodes) using Terraform (Infrastructure as Code). nodejs_installation.sh: Installs Node.js for testing and building the application artifact docker_installation.sh: Allows the Jenkins server to use Docker commands, such as building and pushing Docker images.
+    - jenkins_installation.sh: Sets up the server as a Jenkins server.
+    - terraform_installation.sh: Prepares the environment to create the cluster nodes (master node and worker nodes) using Terraform (Infrastructure as Code).
+    - nodejs_installation.sh: Installs Node.js for testing and building the application artifact
+    - docker_installation.sh: Allows the Jenkins server to use Docker commands, such as building and pushing Docker images.

 Step 2: Provide AWS Credentials
   Set the AWS credentials to enable Terraform to create the cluster Nodes: